 What is the S & Q setting and why do you need it?

-The advantage of S&Q mode is it records at a very high bitrate, in some settings up to 1200Mbps, then dumps that to the set playback frame rate resulting in a much higher quality image compared to the standard high frame rate recordings.
+The advantage of S&Q mode is it records at a very high bitrate, and then dumps that to the set playback frame rate resulting in a much higher quality image compared to the standard high frame rate recordings.

 For example with XAVC S-I 4k, you can get a 60fps file at 600Mbps, or a 24fps file at 240Mbps.

-When shooting S & Q you will need to use CFexpress Type A cards for XAVC S-I which is the All-I compression at H.264.
+When shooting S & Q I would recommend using CFexpress Type A cards for XAVC S-I which is the All-I compression at H.264.
 For editing with slow-motion video, this will be the easiest file for your computer to handle.

 Sound will not be recorded in the S & Q mode.